jaym096/Twitter-Sentiment-Analysis-for-Movie-Reviews/README.md

 	2. The twitter data to be generated needs security credentials.
 	3. Replace security credentials in config.json file present in Data folder.
-	4. To Run the Movie Review Classifiers type on the console, python sentiment_analysis.py -h
+	4. To Run the Movie Review Classifiers type on the console, python sentiment_analysis.py NAME ALGO OUTPUT positional arguments:
-			-it will show the help to run the file,
-			-The code runs with 3 arguments DatabaseName, Algorithm, Cross Validation
-			-usage: ReadingTrainingData.py [-h] dataset algo CV
-				positional arguments:
-				  dataset     Dataset to Classify (rottom batvsuper junglebook zootopia deadpool)
-				  algo        Classification Algorithm to be used (all gnb svm maxEnt) CV          Using Cross validation (yes/no)
+			  NAME     Name of the movie for which you want to get the analysis ALGO     Classification Algorithm to be used (gnb svm) OUTPUT   Graphical representation of the analysis (Bargraph(bar) Wordcloud(WC) Piechart(pie))

-		example: to run the code for dataset junglebook using SVM and without crossvalidation type: python sentiment_analysis.py junglebook svm no
+		example: to run the code for movie andhadhun using SVM and get result as piechart: python sentiment_analysis.py andhadhun svm pie

-		example: to run the code for dataset rottom using all the classifiers and with crossvalidation type: python sentiment_analysis.py rottom all yes